 Arghhh.
-I’m not the biggest fan of seam ripping anyway, but knit fabrics drive me crazy sometimes.
-Because of the way I sew, with designing my own patterns and projects, I usually end up with “un-sewing” a lot of my seams as I make changes to designs as I work.
-That’s all well and good in cottons and other woven fabrics, but when it comes to knits I find that unpicking them is a whole new adventure.
+I'm not the biggest fan of seam ripping anyway, but knit fabrics drive me crazy sometimes.
+Because of the way I sew, with designing my own patterns and projects, I usually end up “un-sewing” a lot of my seams as I make changes to designs as I work.
+That's all well and good with cotton and other woven fabrics, but when it comes to knits I find that unpicking them is a whole new adventure.

 Maybe we are using a serger.
 If that's the case then the un-sewing isn't necessarily the problem – but if seams have been serged then part of the seam allowance might already have been cut off.
 Not good when you want to alter that seam.
 (If you do want to unpick a serged seam, check out the bonus video at the bottom of this article on how to do that easily.)

 Whatever stitch you are using, somehow I find that it seems to sink into the knit fabric more, seems more deeply knitted into the fabric.
 I suppose a knit or stretch fabric might have more loft to it than a quilting cotton for a start so the stitches don't sit on top of the fabric in the same way.
 For me, it always seems if I make a slip with my seam ripper in a woven, I might poke a hole that I can simply scratch away with my fingernail and move the fibers back into position and you don't even notice it.
 Poke a knit fabric with the seam ripper and then I make a hole that won't go away, the fibers are damaged or cut and can even ladder.
 Disaster.